coyote240/2048Solver/README.md

-# 2048 Solver in Python
+# Completely Inelegant 2048 Solver in Python

 I'm sure you've seen a hundred of them.
 Here's one more.